giacoppd/Security-For-Robotics/ros_packages/more_gps/readme.md

-## gps_spoof_landing
+## gps_spoof_landing Script

+Emily

-This package sniffs for drone network information, and then leverages that to send spoffed landing data via UDP.
-Integration with RosBag is soon to be added, which will captrue more data.
+This package sniffs for drone network information, and then leverages that to send spooffed landing data via UDP.
+Provides a proof of concept for gps hacking, so the script would likely need tweaking to fit whatever hardware is being used in an implementation of it.